KTH/devops-course/grading-criteria.md

 # Grading Criteria of the KTH Devops Course

-- we are all aware that assessment may be subjective in nature.
+- We are all aware that assessment may be subjective in nature.
 In case of disagreement, the informed judgment of the Professor is the final decision.
 - Presentation and demos are mandatory.
 - In case of a task failure, the students receive instructions for repetition through Canvas